1. SCOPE OF THE JOURNAL

 6. PUBLICATION ETHICS

 Financial or personal relationships that inappropriately influence his or her actions.
-These relationships vary from those with negligible potential to those with great potential to influence judgment, and not all relationships represent true conflict of interest.
+These relationships vary from those with negligible potential to those with great potential to influence judgement, and not all relationships represent true conflict of interest.
 The potential for conflict of interest can exist whether or not an individual believes that the relationship affects his or her scientific judgment.
 Financial relationships are the most easily identifiable conflicts of interest and the most likely to undermine the credibility of the journal, the authors, and of science itself.

 7. PERMISSIONS TO REPRODUCE PREVIOUSLY PUBLISHED MATERIAL